 - Increased level of digitization of banking processes

-- Opening up of the banking APIs to external players (supply side and / or distribution side)
+- Opening up the banking APIs to external players (supply side and/or distribution side)

 - Stretching of the critical banking IT across the Hybrid Cloud

-- More dynamic product offering with faster innovation cycles and shorter life-cycles of a specific offering
+- More dynamic product offerings with faster innovation cycles and shorter life cycles of a specific offering

 Normally we do not find any of the above 8 archetypes in a pure form, but rather a blend of several of them.
 Consequently, each security architecture needs to be adapted to each specific case.

-To be able to respond to the particular model’s specific requirements, the bank needs to interweave various service modules into a composite solution.
+To be able to respond to the model's individual requirements, the bank must combine multiple service modules into a composite solution.

-Technical aspects like service availability, latency, or cyber resilience need to be considered on a case by case basis, but privacy is always of utmost importance.
+Technical factors such as service availability, latency, or cyber resilience must be evaluated on a case-by-case basis, but privacy is always of utmost importance.

 Given that the bank is the keeper of the grail of customer privacy and its financial assets, private data must never be exposed to third parties (unless it has the end-user’s explicit consent).

 Simply put, whatever model the bank will implement, it needs to be the owner of the cryptographic keys throughout the complete key life cycle.
-Being the owner means that no third party has ever access to unencrypted data or the key itself.
-This ensures data privacy, but also business dynamics.
+Being the owner ensures that no third party has ever access to unencrypted data or the key itself.
+This not only ensures data privacy but also business dynamics.

 As dynamic value nets can only be maintained when a bank is not locked-in with a specific supplier.
-Cryptographic lock-in is introduced to the bank’s infrastructure in the very moment where the key ownership is given to the 3rd party (cloud service provider or SaaS-provider).
+Cryptographic lock-in is introduced to the bank’s infrastructure when the key ownership is given to a 3rd party (cloud service provider or SaaS provider).

 References and Further Reading